exis-io/exis-io.github.io/pages/tour/regcall-lesson2.md

 <exis-code name="Tour Reg/Call Lesson 2 Fails"></exis-code>

 **Explanation:** The *client* (on the left) sends `"Hi"` to `iWantInts`, which is a registered function in the backend (on the right) that expects an `int` as an argument.
-Since the backend didn't receive the proper data, the function is never called and instead the error handler in the appropriate language is invoked.
+Since the backend didn't receive the proper data, the function is never called and instead the error handler in the appropriate language is invoked in the client.

+### Server sending incorrect data

+This code shows what happens if the backend doesn't send the proper data type back to the client.

+<exis-code name="Tour Reg/Call Lesson 2 Wait Check"></exis-code>

+**Explanation:** The *client* (on the left) sends `"Hi"` to `iGiveInts`, which is a registered function in the backend (on the right).
+That function returns an `int` back to the client, however the client was waiting for a `string`.
+In this case the *client* will throw an error in the appropriate language.

 ### Client sending correct data